 That support includes:

-To learn more about our personal attention to each of our clients, check out our testimonials page.
+To learn more about our attention to each client, check out our testimonials page.

 The other party may try to use certain tactics and laws against you, but we can be by your side, explaining the rules and exploring the nuances.